leanix-public/scripts/README.md

 ## Overview

-Welcome to the LeanIX Scripts Hub.
+Welcome to the SAP LeanIX Scripts Hub.
 This repository contains Python scripts that allow you to optimize your workflows for [LeanIX](https://www.leanix.net/).
 Using these scripts, you can automate recurring tasks, reduce manual processes, and enable your team to focus on strategic goals.

 To use the scripts in this repository effectively, you should have a basic knowledge of:

-- Python
+- Python and its libraries
 - APIs in general and especially [SAP LeanIX APIs](https://docs-eam.leanix.net/reference/available-apis)
 - [GraphQL](https://docs-eam.leanix.net/reference/graphql-tutorials)
 - Running and deploying scripts

 ## Prerequisites

 Most of the scripts need a few prerequisites to be used to their full extent.
-Every script requires an **API Token** and the **subdomain** (e.g. demo-eu-1) of the workspace your changes are to be made in.
+Every script requires an **API Token** and the **Subdomain** (e.g. demo-eu-1) of the workspace your changes are to be made in.
 In some cases an input file is also required, which too needs to be specified beforehand.

 Each of these values are generally defined through environmental variables, but for the specific syntax please refer to the separate README of each script.